Emergency Services

 Sexual Assault Referral Centre

 A Sexual Assault Referral Centre (SARC) offers support for a range of needs after a sexual assault.
-You can receive forensic medical examinations, referrals for specialist counselling and support, healthcare including access to medicine.
+You can receive forensic medical examinations, referrals for specialist counselling and support, and healthcare including access to medicine.
 You don't have to report to the police, but forensic samples can be taken soon after an assault to preserve that choice if you decide to do this later.
 In Sheffield your local Sexual Assault Referral Centre (SARC) is Hackenthorpe Lodge.
 Contact them to discuss their support or book an appointment 0330 223 0099.
 If you are not in Sheffield you can find your local Sexual Assault Referral centre here.

 GP or medical care

 Alternatively if you want to speak to a medical professional and you are registered with the Student Health Centre you can book an appointment on 0114 225 2134.
-Otherwise, you can contact GP at the practice where you are registered.
+Otherwise, you can contact a GP at the practice where you are registered.

 Sexual health clinic

-If you are concerned about sexually transmitted infections support is available from Sexual Health Sheffield 0114 226 8888
+If you are concerned about sexually transmitted infections, support is available from Sexual Health Sheffield 0114 226 8888

 Domestic / Relationship Abuse

-A specialist charity in Yorkshire supporting anyone experiencing or affected by domestic abuse or sexual violence.
+IDAS is a specialist charity in Yorkshire supporting anyone experiencing or affected by domestic abuse or sexual violence.
 Their teams of accredited specialist workers (IDVA’s and ISVAs) support people through the criminal justice system in addition to providing emotional support and safety planning advice.

-Out of hours’ helpline - SHEFFIELD Domestic Abuse Helpline.
+• Out of hours’ helpline - SHEFFIELD Domestic Abuse Helpline.
 0808 808 2241 for FREE (Monday – Friday 8:00am – 7:00pm, Saturday – 9:00am – 5:00pm, not open bank holidays)

 Mental health crisis